LeonamAnjos/dotnet-clean-architecture/README.md

 # dotnet-clean-architecture
-An example to implement clean architecture with .net c#
+An example of implementing clean architecture with .net c# WebApi

 ### Migration